WeRockTech/AlexaHack17-AlexaGitHubSkill/README.md

 - `git clone git@github.com:WeRockTech/AlexaHack17-GitHubNews.git`
 - serverless deploy -v
 - Setup the Alexa Skill
-- Alexa voice command `Alexa ask GitHub what is trending`
+- Alexa voice command `Alexa ask GitHub what is trending`, example response `There are 9039 trending repositories since, Thursday 5AM.
+I have the top 5, they are: ... .`